 Dr David Hucklesby teaches English at De Montfort and wrote his PhD thesis on the relationships between emergent technologies and innovation in the print novel during two time periods: the mid-to-late 20th century (with a specific focus on B. S. Johnson and Ann Quin) and the 21st century (including Mark Z. Danielewski and Jonathan Safran Foer).

-Sally King She is research student writing a PhD on adaptations of fairy tales and exploring computational approaches to the analysis of literary adaptation.
+Sally King She is research student completing a PhD on adaptations of fairy tales and exploring computational approaches to the analysis of literary adaptation.

 Dimitrios Foukis is a research student with a keen interest in computational intelligence, cognitive science and (recently) the application of computational methods in textual analysis.
 His PhD aims to build a fuzzy-based prototype model reshaping canons in terms of Shakespeareness and the more general so-called "Problem E (English)".

 Eddie Burton is a research student working the philosophical problem of knowledge that are explored in Shakespeare's play Hamlet and other plays of that time.

-Cassandra Hunter She is a research student working on the creation and reception of Middle English romances, with special interest in the manuscript British Library manuscript "Harley 3810/1" and related manuscripts.
+Cassandra Hunter is a research student working on the creation and reception of Middle English romances, with special interest in the manuscript British Library manuscript "Harley 3810/1" and related manuscripts.